 - You can upgrade to the Pro version and click Update All to automatically download and install the correct version of ALL the drivers that are missing or out of date on your system.

 You can also click Update to do it for free if you like, but it’s partly manual.

 - Restart your computer, then keep track of your Chrome to see if everything runs smoothly.

-Updating is another proven effective way in resolving our Shockwave Flash crashing issue since a newer version is always designated to fix bugs in the earlier version and optimize.
-So we can try updating our Google Chrome to see if it fixes the problem.
+Updating is another proven effective way in resolving the Shockwave Flash crashing issue since a newer version is always designated to fix bugs in the earlier version and optimize.
+So we can try updating Google Chrome to see if it fixes the problem.

 And rest assured that this is safe and will not touch any of your browser settings or data.